asadsultan092/FaceSnap/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1CuKJvMK5dMi7dH8oHt6XhfxTxQmxKML4
+View this app in AI Studio: https://ai.studio/apps/drive/1CuKJvMK5dMi7dH8oHt6XhfxTxQmxKML4

 ## Run Locally